Lauriston Castle: History

-A Lauriston Castle stood on this site in medieval times but was almost totally destroyed in the raids on Edinburgh in 1544 by the Earl of Hertford's troops.
+A Lauriston Castle which stood on the site in medieval times was almost totally destroyed in the raids on Edinburgh in 1544 by the Earl of Hertford's troops.

-A tower house was rebuilt around 1590 by Sir Archibald Napier of Merchiston, father of John Napier, for his first son by his second marriage, also named Archibald (1575–1600), known as Napier of Woolmet.
-Logically, this would be no earlier than 1596, the age of legal majority then being 21.
-There is no evidence that he ever occupied Lauriston Castle, and he was murdered in 1600, returning to his home, Woolmet House, south of Edinburgh.
-It is likely that Lauriston was instead occupied by William Napier (c.
-1577–1622), the second son of his second marriage.
-What is certain is that in 1622 the property was inherited by Alexander Napier (the third son of the second marriage) who four years later adopted the title "Lord Laurieston".
-Lord Laurieston died in 1629, but the house continued to be occupied by his widow and three young children.
+A tower house was rebuilt around 1590 by Sir Archibald Napier of Merchiston, father of the mathematician John Napier, for his first son by his second marriage, also named Archibald (1575–1600), known as Napier of Woolmet.
+After Laurieston died in 1629 his widow and three young children lived there.

-In 1683, the estate was purchased by Edinburgh goldsmith and financier William Law, father of infamous economist John Law (1671–1729), shortly before his death.
-John Law then inherited the estate and it stayed in the family until 1823 when sold to banker and mineralogist Thomas Allan.
-There is no evidence that the Law family ever resided at Lauriston during their 140 years of ownership.
-In 1827, Allan commissioned William Burn (1789–1870) to extend the house in the Jacobean style.
+In 1683 the estate was purchased by Edinburgh goldsmith and financier William Law, father of economist John Law, shortly before his death.
+John Law then inherited the estate and it stayed in his family until 1823 when sold to banker and mineralogist Thomas Allan.
+In 1827 Allan commissioned William Burn (1789–1870) to extend the house.
 Subsequent owners were the Right Hon.
 Andrew Lord Rutherfurd (1791–1854), and Thomas Macknight Crawfurd of Cartsburn and Lauriston Castle, 8th Baron of Cartsburn from 1871 to 1902.